 Plane detection

-The plane detection performance is tested according to the following method:
+The performance of plane detection is tested according to the following method:

-a) construct multiple plane models as true values using modeling software (such as 3dsmax or Maya) according to the measured size of the scene;
+a) construct multiple plane models as ground truth with modeling software (such as 3dsmax or Maya) according to the measured size of the scene;

-b) evaluate the position precision error between each detected plane and the true value plane;
+b) evaluate the position error between each detected plane and the ground truth;

-c) record the execution time of plane detection algorithm of each frame in the log, and count the average time for plane detection per frame within the execution time of not less than 5min, including the time for detecting single plane and average time for detecting five planes.
+c) record the single frame execution time of plane detection algorithm in the log, and count the average detection time of each frame with the total execution time not less than 5min, including single plane detection and five planes detection.

-Reconstruction of dense point cloud
+Dense point cloud reconstruction

-The reconstruction performance of dense point cloud is tested according to the following method:
+The performance of dense point cloud reconstruction is tested according to the following method:

-a) take an accurate 3D model of a scene scanned by a 3D scanner as the true value;
+a) take an accurate 3D model of a scene scanned by a 3D scanner as ground truth;

-b) reconstruct the dense point cloud on the mobile platform for the scene, and evaluate the position precision error between the reconstructed dense point cloud and the true 3D model;
+b) perform dense point cloud reconstruction on a mobile device for the scene, and evaluate the position error between the reconstructed dense point cloud and the ground truth;

-c) record the execution time of dense point cloud reconstruction algorithm of each frame in a log, and count the average time for reconstruction of dense point cloud per frame within the execution time of not less than 5min.
+c) record the single frame execution time of dense point cloud reconstruction algorithm in the log, and count the average reconstruction time of each frame with the execution time not less than 5min.

-Reconstruction of dense mesh
+Dense mesh reconstruction

-The reconstruction performance of dense mesh is tested according to the following method:
+The performance of dense mesh reconstruction is tested according to the following method:

-a) take an accurate 3D model of a scene scanned by a 3D scanner as the true value;
+a) take an accurate 3D model of a scene scanned by a 3D scanner as ground truth;

-b) reconstruct the dense mesh on the mobile platform for the scene, and evaluate the geometric precision error between the reconstructed dense mesh and the true 3D model;
+b) perform dense mesh reconstruction on a mobile device for the scene, and evaluate the geometric error between the reconstructed dense mesh and the ground truth;

-c) record the execution time of dense mesh reconstruction algorithm of each frame in a log, and count the average time for reconstruction of dense mesh per frame within the execution time of not less than 5min.
+c) record the single frame execution time of dense mesh reconstruction algorithm in the log, and count the average reconstruction time of each frame with the total execution time not less than 5min.

 Illumination estimation

-The illumination estimation performance is tested according to the following method:

-a) turn off all lights, and measure the error between the estimated value and the true value of illumination color in the scene respectively;
+The illumination estimation performance is tested according to the following method, and the estimated value is normalized to 0~1 by algorithm and the true value is normalized to 0~1 by system camera:

-b) turn on the white light only, and measure the error between the estimated value and the true value of illumination color under three conditions where the illumination of the white light is 20lx, 100lx and 200lx respectively;
+a) turn on the white light only, and measure the error between the estimated value and the true value of illumination color under 4 conditions where the illumination of the white light is 20lx, 100lx , 200lx and 300lx respectively;

-c) turn on the red light only, and measure the error between the estimated value and the true value of illumination color under three conditions where the illumination of the red light is 20lx, 100lx and 200lx respectively;
+b) turn on the red light only, and measure the error between the estimated value and the true value of illumination color under 4 conditions where the illumination of the red light is 20lx, 100lx, 200lx and 300lx respectively;

-d) turn on the green light only, and measure the error between the estimated value and the true value of illumination color under three conditions where the illumination of the green light is 20lx, 100lx and 200lx respectively;
+c) turn on the green light only, and measure the error between the estimated value and the true value of illumination color under 4 conditions where the illumination of the green light is 20lx, 100lx, 200lx and 300lx respectively;

-e) turn on the blue light only, and measure the error between the estimated value and the true value of illumination color under three conditions where the illumination of the blue light is 20lx, 100lx and 200lx respectively.
+d) turn on the blue light only, and measure the error between the estimated value and the true value of illumination color under 4 conditions where the illumination of the blue light is 20lx, 100lx, 200lx and 300lx respectively.

+Face Alignment

+The face alignment performance is tested as follows:

+a) construct a benchmark dataset covering different scenes;

+b) compute the accuracy of key points on above data.

+Gesture recognition

+The gesture recognition performance is tested as follows:

+a) construct a benchmark dataset covering different scenes;

+b) count the recognition success rate on above data.

 Rendering engine

-The rendering engine performance is tested as follows: provide static model in standard format and skeleton animation model, and use the estimated illumination value and color value as ambient light illumination and color to render, test the loading of static model and dynamic model, animation update and rendering results, and test the rendering resolution and running frame rate of rendering engine by common frame cutting tools of mobile device, such as Arm or Qualcomm frame cutting tool.
+The rendering engine performance is tested as follows: provide static model and skeleton animation model in standard format, and use the estimated illumination to render, test the loading of static model and dynamic model, animation update and rendering results, and test the rendering resolution and running frame rate of rendering engine by tools of mobile device, such as Arm or Qualcomm frame GPU profiler tool.

-Virtual occlusion
+Virtual and real occlusion